 Conor O’Toole from Mooncoin went straight into third level to do software systems development but soon realised that this was not the course for him.
 Conor decided to complete an electrical apprenticeship.
 During the apprenticeship he was drawn to return to his studies to study engineering and since completing this in March it is exactly what he has done.

-WIT is the nearest institute to me with just a 10 minute drive so it made logical sense time wise and financially to attend WIT.
+WIT is the nearest institute to me with just a 10 minute drive so it made logical sense time wise and financially to attend SETU.
 Also from attending there when I left school I had a point to prove to myself to go back to somewhere where in my eyes I failed before and achieve what I could not do last time.

 What have you done in life prior to studying here?